1 min read

 • What actions can we take to improve our process going forward?

-When a retrospective is conducted in-person, this often takes the form of adding post-it notes to a board.
+When a retrospective is conducted in person, this often takes the form of adding post-it notes to a board.
 Virtual tools, such as Ideaboardz or Google JamBoard can be used for remote retrospectives.

 There is often much to be learned by hearing from different team members.
 The goal of the retrospective is to identify areas of improvement.
 Gaining an understanding of what's not been working helps surface improvements.
 Sometimes even minor refinements can make a big difference in the success of a project.